NikitaZhevnitskiy/pos-soap-biblioteca/README.md

 # soap-biblioteca
-A simple soap example on docker
+A simple java soap example on docker made to the POS class

 With docker-compose installed, just open the terminal here and write the command: